Ghazni: History

 Tamerlanes's grandson, Pir Muhammad bin Djinhangir, became the governor of Ghazni (along with Kabul and Kandahar) in 1401.
 Babur conquered the region in 1504 and personally thought that Ghazni was "a mean place" and pondered why any of the princes of the region would make it their seat of government.
-Ghazni stayed under Mughal control until 1738 when Iranian ruler Nader Shah invaded the area.
-After Nader Shah's death, Ghazni became part of the Durrani empire.
+Ghazni stayed under Mughal control until 1738 when Persian ruler Nader Shah invaded the area.
+After Nader Shah's death, Ghazni became part of the Durrani Empire.